alessandro-gentilini/knuth-interview-2006/README.md

 --------------------------------------------------------------------------------

 I had no idea that that work connected with mathematics in any way whatsoever.
-I wear one cap in the computer — when I’m consulting for Burroughs, and I wear another cap when I’m at Caltech as a student learning mathematics.
+I wear one cap in the computer — when I'm consulting for Burroughs, and I wear another cap when I'm at Caltech as a student learning mathematics.
 Mathematics was something where we proved things correct; we knew what we were, you know, we knew what the rules of the game were.
-In the computer field, we just fiddled with something until it seemed to work and we couldn’t find any errors any more.
+In the computer field, we just fiddled with something until it seemed to work and we couldn't find any errors any more.
 But we never had this idea that it could be mathematically correct.

 The only